Computer-Aided Materials Design (CAMD)

-Advances in theory (e.g., classical, quantum and statistical mechanics), along with computing hardware and software, now make it possible to identify molecules and materials and to compute some of their expected properties, even before actual synthesis and processing have been carried out.
-With computer-aided design, ONR believes that fundamental science can be explored, the cost of research and development can be substantially lowered, and, in the process, optimally designed materials can be derived.
+Recent advances in theory, along with computing hardware and software, now make it possible to identify molecules and materials, and to compute some of their expected properties, even before actual synthesis and processing have been carried out.
+With computer-aided design, ONR is exploring the fundamental science to lower the cost of research and development, and to derive optimally designed materials.

 The Computer-Aided Materials Design (CAMD) program funds research projects in materials design.
-Approximately 20% of its core budget does that.
+Approximately 20 percent of its core budget does that.
 However, we are cognizant that the tools needed to design materials do not yet exist or are only in their nascent state of development.
-Accordingly, about 80% of the core budget is focused on tools needed to design materials.
+Accordingly, about 80 percent of the core budget is focused on tools needed to design materials.
 New theories, new algorithms and new computational protocols are important to us.

 Program Contact Information

 Submit white papers, QUAD charts and full proposals for contracts to this email address: ONR Code 33 Research Submissions

 Follow instructions within BAA for submission of grant proposals to grants.gov website.